 The Adapter pattern lets you create a middle-layer class that serves as a translator between your code and a legacy class, a 3rd-party class or any other class with a weird interface.

 Use the pattern when you want to reuse several existing subclasses that lack some common functionality that can’t be added to the superclass.

 You could extend each subclass and put the missing functionality into new child classes.
 However, you’ll need to duplicate the code across all of these new classes, which smells really bad.

 The much more elegant solution would be to put the missing functionality into an adapter class.
 Then you would wrap objects with missing features inside the adapter, gaining needed features dynamically.
 For this to work, the target classes must have a common interface, and the adapter’s field should follow that interface.
 This approach looks very similar to the Decorator pattern.

 How to Implement

-Create an adapter class, make it implementing the client interface, but leave all methods empty for now.
+Create the adapter class and make it follow the client interface.
+Leave all the methods empty for now.

-One by one, implement all methods of the client interface in adapter class.
-These methods should pass execution to appropriate methods of the service object, while converting any passed data to a proper format.
+One by one, implement all methods of the client interface in the adapter class.
+The adapter should delegate most of the real work to the service object, handling only the interface or data format conversion.